alexwishart/acmeair-scripts/README.md

 - Get MongoDB v3, install locally.
 - Edit `mongo_ramdisk.sh` and adjust `MONGO_ROOT` to the location of your Mongo install.
 - Adjust (or remove) `DB_AFFINITY` as appropriate to suit your system.
 - Run `mongo_ramdisk.sh start` which will create a ramdisk and start MongoDB with a blank database on it.
+(Note, this requires `sudo` permissions for creating the ramdisk)

 Other commands for `mongo_ramdisk.sh`: stop the database with `stop`, check if it's running with `status`, or get a MongoDB shell with `shell`.